Tips and tricks

 Here you will find some helpful points to make the most out of crandas while ensuring the privacy of your data.

-1. Use integers instead of strings, as they are more efficient.
+Use integers instead of strings, as they are more efficient

 The way crandas ensures data privacy is by processing data through Multi Party Computation (or MPC).
 MPC is a series of mathematical techniques and protocols that are mostly based in discrete mathematics.
 This means that out of all the types used in cranmera, integers are the closest to the building blocks needed in the backend.
 The main consequence of this is that integers are considerably more efficient than any other data type.
 For example, it takes only one share to represent any integer, but it takes one share per character of a string.

-As the queries for the Virtual Data Lake get recorded in a certain way in design and should be performed in the exact same order in production, no variables or commands should be declared inside a conditional statement (e.g. an if).
-Since the data used in design and production is not the same, the conditional statement can follow one path when recorded in design and a different one in production, leading to a mismatch in the query if the branch that was recorded had a nested command that was not executed in production, or vice versa.
-This will throw an error if the branch followed in production is different from the one followed in design:
+In design mode, the queries for the engine get recorded in a certain way and these queries must be executed in the exact same order in the authorized mode.
+Therefore no variables or commands should be declared inside a conditional statement, such as an if.
+Since the data used in the two modes is not the same, the conditional statement can follow one path when recorded in the design mode and a different one in the authorized mode, leading to a mismatch in the query if the branch that was recorded had a nested command that was not executed in authorized modes, or vice versa.
+This will throw an error if the branch followed in authorized mode is different from the one followed in design mode:

 if random_number == 0: